Commercial pilot training in the UK and Europe

 - The level of debt carried forward into employment and the repayments required are significant

-- Integrated courses are often associated with zero hours airline contracts
+- Integrated courses are often associated with zero-hours airline contracts

 The flight time requirement for integrated courses is 195 hours, of which 55 hours can be done in a simulator.
 The requirement for the equivalent modular students is 255 hours.
+Even so, the modular route is significantly cheaper.

 Why do airlines like modular students?

-An increasing number of recruiting pilots are, themselves, modular trained and they therefore recognise the advantages of this route.
+An increasing number of recruiting pilots are, themselves, modular trained, and they, therefore, recognise the advantages of this route.
 This generally means the graduates have more flying experience and more variety of flying.
-They have also often developed better life skills, as generally they continue to work while they are training and many have transferable skills developed in their previous careers.
+They have also often developed better life skills, as generally, they continue to work while they are training and many have transferable skills developed in their previous careers.